usecakework/docs/docs/gettingstarted.md

 Create a new project with the Cakework CLI.
 We create a Python virtual environment to make sure only the required dependencies are deployed to Cakework.

 ```
-cakework new yummy-new-project --lang python
+cakework new yummy && cd yummy
-cd yummy-new-project
 ```

 ### Write Your Task
 You write tasks as Python functions and add the task to your project using the Task SDK.
-Using the client, you'll start tasks with this function signature and get the return value as a result.
+Using the client, you'll make requests with this function signature and get the return value as a result.
 The arguments and return value need to be JSON-serializable.

-Make sure your virtual environment is activated before you write your code.
+Activate your virtual environment before you write your code.
 ```
 source env/bin/activate
 ```